quiltdata/quilt/docs/advanced-features/s3-prefix-permissions.md

-# Restricting Catalog users to S3 bucket prefixes
+# Restrict Catalog users to S3 bucket prefixes

 It is possible to use custom roles and policies in the Quilt Catalog in order to limit access to specific folders in an S3 bucket.
 Nevertheless,